 She let out a laugh.
 “No way!
 So Pain Reardon?
 That must sit really well with the ladies”, she remarked with mirth.
 “Any who, where are you travelling to?
 No, wait, let me guess, Cuthbert?”

 “Actually no. I’m on my way to Albany.
-Great Aunt feels sad and the great niece is swooping in to be the hero.”
+Great Aunt feels sad and the great nephew is swooping in to be the hero.”

 “There is a great pun in there somewhere” she said smugly.